taimurmshah/personal-metrics/docs/prd_v1.md

 * Automatically record the start time, duration, and end date/time of each completed meditation session upon stopping.
 * Store session data securely in the backend database (`Supabase`), associated with the authenticated user.
 * Establish the basic technical architecture (React Native Frontend for iPhone, `Node.js`/`TypeScript` Backend API hosted on `Vercel`, `Supabase` [`PostgreSQL`] Database).
+* Provide users with a quick visual summary panel on the Timer screen showing their meditation time for each of the last seven days and the average daily duration.
+* Allow users to access a dedicated Analytics screen with interactive graphs for various historical ranges (last week, month, 3 months, 6 months, year, 3 years, 5 years).

 **3. User Stories (MVP)**